LeonardD93/agregator-api-docker/README.md

 php artisan test

 ```
+By default the scheduler is running and seed the database with the articles from the diferent apis

-To seed the database with data from the different apis you can run the following command:
+if is not available you can seed the database forcing the command with the following command:

 ```
 docker-compose exec -w /var/www/agregator-api app php artisan app:fetch-news-articles